EA-Wardie/data-grid-vuetify/README.md

 - `color` - Sets the color of the action
 - `label` - Sets the action label
+- `icon` - Sets the icon - takes a string or callback for dynamic icons - `bind(this)`
 - `confimation` - Apply a confirmation dialog on action event using this string - `more info below`
 - `disabled` - Sets whether the action should be disabled
 - `show` - Evaluates if the action should be displayed, receives a callback - `bind(this)`
 - `closure` - Callback function called by the action event itself - `bind(this)`

 The confirmation property can be used in a more advanced way to edit the look and feel of the confirmation dialog.
-Either pass a string for the confirmation message, or a set of option via object notation.
+Either pass a string for the confirmation message, or a set of options via object notation.
-The example below shoes all available options in advanced mode.
+The example below shows all available options.

 ```javascript
 confirmation: {